Alexander-556/PowerShellScripts/README.md

 ### PowerShell 7.5

 I work on PowerShell 7.5, available through [this link from microsoft](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.5).
 You can install through msi installer or `winget` which is recommended by microsoft.
 You can install PowerShell 7.5 through the following steps:

+As [PowerShell 5.1](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_windows_powershell_5.1?view=powershell-5.1) is built into windows, we can launch PowerShell 5.1 by first pressing `Win + R`, then type `powershell` and hit `Enter`.
+A terminal window should pop up.
+We will type the commands in the terminal window.

 Search for the latest version of PowerShell with